The Seeker (film): Box office

 The Seeker was released in the United States and Canada on October 5, 2007.
 The film grossed $3,745,315 in 3,141 theaters in its opening weekend, ranking No. 5 at the box office in the United States and Canada.
 The Seeker had one of the poorest starts for a fantasy film.
 Box Office Prophets questioned why the film was opened in so many venues, with the cost for prints in 3,141 theaters exceeding its opening weekend gross.
 As of 2019, The Seeker has grossed $8.8 million, in the United States and Canada and $22.6 million in other territories for a worldwide total of $31.4 million.
 The Seeker had the second worst debut of all time for a film released in more than 3,000 theaters, placing behind Walden's 2006 comedy-adventure film Hoot.
 The Seeker then lost the most theaters in its third weekend, ahead of Hoot.
-(Most wide releases are contractually obliged to stay at a particular screen for two weeks and can be dropped by a theatre only at the beginning of the third week.)

 Critical response

-Critical reception to the film has been largely negative.
-On Rotten Tomatoes the film has an approval rating of 14% based on reviews from 93 critics.
-The site's consensus states: "The magic of the book is lost in translation with The Seeker, due to its clumsy plot and lack of heart."
-On Metacritic, the film has a weighted average score of 38% based on reviews from 21 critics, indicating "generally unfavorable reviews".